Listen To Music | Advertise | About Synthtopia | RSS News Feeds | Submit Items For Review | Feedback

 This sequence is based on his two transient trapezoid envelopes.
 It’s a very nice matrix synthesizer with many parameters …much more than an EMS VCS3.
 His Matrix has 30 x 30 contact points (900 in total) for complex I/O and control voltages.
 It has a built in spring reverb and an amazing cv controlled phaser.
 The “kick” come out from a RSF Kobol driven by the Maplin 5600 trigger.

-3 Responses to “The Maplin 5600S Analog Synthesizer”
+4 thoughts on “The Maplin 5600S Analog Synthesizer

 I grew up in my teens only a few miles away from the first Maplin shop, and used to buy all my components there.
 In those days, the guys really knew their stuff and would freely give help and advice to anyone who came in the shop, even a spotty teenager with no money like me.